Special Boat Service: Origin: Second World War

-Roger Courtney became a Commando in mid-1940 and was sent to the Combined Training Centre in Scotland.
+Roger Courtney became a commando in mid-1940 and was sent to the Combined Training Centre at Achnacarry in Scotland.
 He was unsuccessful in his initial attempts to convince Admiral of the Fleet Sir Roger Keyes and later Admiral Theodore Hallett, commander of the Combined Training Centre, that his idea of a folding kayak brigade would be effective.
 He decided to infiltrate HMS Glengyle, an infantry landing ship anchored in the River Clyde.
 Courtney paddled to the ship, climbed aboard undetected, wrote his initials on the door to the captain's cabin, and stole a deck gun cover.
 He presented the soaking cover to a group of high-ranking Royal Navy officers meeting at a nearby Inveraray hotel.
 He was promoted to captain and given command of twelve men as the first Special Boat Service/Special Boat Section.

 The unit, on the shores of Sannox, Isle of Arran, was initially named the Folboat Troop, after the type of folding canoe employed in raiding operations and then renamed No. 1 Special Boat Section in early 1941.
+One training exercise required SBS members to navigate folboats 140 mi over three days and three nights from Ardrossan to Clachan, via the Isle of Kerrera, where they reconnoitred and sketched RAF Oban.
 Attached to Layforce, it moved to the Middle East.
 The unit worked with the 1st Submarine Flotilla based at Alexandria and did beach reconnaissance of Rhodes, evacuated troops left behind on Crete, and carried out a number of small-scale raids and other operations.
 In December 1941 Courtney returned to the United Kingdom where he formed No2 SBS, and No1 SBS became attached to the Special Air Service (SAS) as the Folboat Section.
 In June 1942 they took part in the Crete airfield raids.
 In September 1942 eight men of the SBS carried out Operation Anglo, a raid on two airfields on the island of Rhodes; all but two of the men were captured after carrying out their mission.
 Destroying three aircraft, a fuel dump and numerous buildings, the two uncaptured SBS men had to hide in the countryside for four days before they could reach the waiting submarine.
 After the Rhodes raid, the SBS was absorbed into the SAS due to the heavy casualties they had suffered.